LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 There is a different charset, called the execution charset, which is only used for generation of string literals.
 The execution charset shall contain all characters the Source Charset contains, and an Implementation-Defined Null character.

+There is an additional charset, called the extended execution charset, which is used for the generation of wide string literals.
+The extended execution charset shall contain all characters the Execution Charset contains, but not necessarily in the same representation.
+Multiple code points may represent a single character in the extended execution charset.
+ The null character shall be a single code point.

 ### §2.3 LCIR Compound Syntax